Progesterone: Animal

-Progesterone is produced in high amounts in the ovaries (by the corpus luteum) from the onset of puberty to menopause, and is also produced in smaller amounts by the adrenal glands after the onset of adrenarche in both males and females.
-To a lesser extent, progesterone is produced in nervous tissue, especially in the brain, and in adipose (fat) tissue, as well.

-During human pregnancy, progesterone is produced in increasingly high amounts by the ovaries and placenta.
-At first, the source is the corpus luteum that has been "rescued" by the presence of human chorionic gonadotropin (hCG) from the conceptus.
-However, after the 8th week, production of progesterone shifts to the placenta.
-The placenta utilizes maternal cholesterol as the initial substrate, and most of the produced progesterone enters the maternal circulation, but some is picked up by the fetal circulation and used as substrate for fetal corticosteroids.
-At term the placenta produces about 250 mg progesterone per day.

 An additional animal source of progesterone is milk products.
 After consumption of milk products the level of bioavailable progesterone goes up.

 Plants

-In at least one plant, Juglans regia, progesterone has been detected.
-In addition, progesterone-like steroids are found in Dioscorea mexicana.
-Dioscorea mexicana is a plant that is part of the yam family native to Mexico.
-It contains a steroid called diosgenin that is taken from the plant and is converted into progesterone.
+Progesterone has been positively identified in the plant Juglans regia, a species of walnut.
+In addition, progesterone-like steroids are found in the plant Dioscorea mexicana, part of the yam family native to Mexico.
+Dioscorea mexicana contains a steroid called diosgenin which is taken from the plant and converted into progesterone.
 Diosgenin and progesterone are also found in other Dioscorea species, as well as in other plants that are not closely related, such as fenugreek.

-Another plant that contains substances readily convertible to progesterone is Dioscorea pseudojaponica native to Taiwan.
-Research has shown that the Taiwanese yam contains saponins — steroids that can be converted to diosgenin and thence to progesterone.
+Another plant that contains substances readily convertible to progesterone is Dioscorea pseudojaponica, native to Taiwan.
+Research has shown that the Taiwanese yam contains saponins—steroids that can be converted to diosgenin and thence to progesterone.

 Many other Dioscorea species of the yam family contain steroidal substances from which progesterone can be produced.
 Among the more notable of these are Dioscorea villosa and Dioscorea polygonoides.
 One study showed that the Dioscorea villosa contains 3.5% diosgenin.
-Dioscorea polygonoides has been found to contain 2.64% diosgenin as shown by gas chromatography-mass spectrometry.
-Many of the Dioscorea species that originate from the yam family grow in countries that have tropical and subtropical climates.
+Dioscorea polygonoides has been found to contain 2.64% diosgenin, as shown by gas chromatography-mass spectrometry.
+Many of the Dioscorea species that originate from the yam family grow in countries with tropical and subtropical climates.

 Medical use

+Progesterone is used as a medication.
+It is used in combination with estrogens mainly in hormone therapy for menopausal symptoms and low sex hormone levels.
+It may also be used alone to treat menopausal symptoms.
+Studies have shown that transdermal progesterone (skin patch) and oral micronized progesterone are effective treatments for certain symptoms of menopause such as hot flashes and night sweats, otherwise referred to as vasomotor symptoms or VMS.